degville/podcast_builder/README.md

 1. An images folder containing `podcast_image.png` to use as an embedded thumbnail in the transcoded audio files.

-The scripts should be run in the above order.
+The scripts should be run in the above order from the `scripts` folder.